Learning disability charity, United Response, has published the latest edition of its easy read news publication, ‘Easy News’.

 The 15th edition of the publication features news including the results of the General Election, the earthquakes in Nepal and the birth of Princess Charlotte.

-Diane Lightfoot, Director of Policy & Communications at United Response, said: “The new edition of Easy News is a credit to our consultants, who have followed and translated complicated coverage to create smooth but meaningful news stories.
+Diane Lightfoot, Director of Policy and Communications at United Response, said: “The new edition of Easy News is a credit to our consultants, who have followed and translated complicated coverage to create smooth but meaningful news stories.

 “United Response is committed to ensuring that people with learning disabilities and mental health needs are considered by the Government as part of any changes that may affect them and empowering this disenfranchised group to learn more about politics and current affairs is an important part of realising that aim.”